The Art of Jester Park & Polk County Conservation

 The Jester Park Sculpture Trail features 5 unique nature-inspired public works of art.
 Each sculpture is located along a beautiful nature trail beginning at the front entrance of the Jester Park Nature Center.
 Take a hike and discover each art piece as the trail leads you around the pond, over the creek, through the woods, and eventually back to the nature center.
 During the hike, you will discover sculptures meant to educate, inform, and nurture our fascination and curiosity about the natural world.
 The newest sculpture, "Horai" was recently added.
 This full size bull elk, made from barbed wire and 16 gage welded scrap metal, was created by artist, Jeff Best, of Devil's Rope Studio.
 Hoari means a portion of time or season and with this piece, Hoari is referring to the elk's fall bugling season when he competes for breeding rights.
 Check out this video for a talk with the artist about his piece.

-The sculpture trail now culminates with Gears of Change, a temporary outdoor exhibit, displayed behind the Jester Park Nature Center in conjunction with our permanent outdoor Prairie Sculpture Trail.
-This interactive sculpture is on loan to us from artist, Hilde DeBruyne, of Cumming, Iowa.
-Gears of Change is a contemporary, colorful sculpture in metal.
-It consists of a playful composition of gears and sprockets of different sizes.
-It symbolizes our journey of life, changing gears in different situations.
-Gears of Change will remain on display through April 1, 2025.
+The sculpture trail now culminates with Queen, a temporary outdoor exhibit, displayed behind the Jester Park Nature Center in conjunction with our permanent outdoor Prairie Sculpture Trail.
+This sculpture is on loan to us from freelance sculptor, Victoria Reed, of Maynard, Iowa.
+Queen is a naturalistic and simultaneously abstracted rearing horse featuring lacework patterning.
+Queen will remain on display through April 1, 2026.
 Check out this video for a talk with the artist about her piece.

 Easter Lake Sculpture Trail